 Classic Sub-Zero (John Turk):

-Ooooooh, Chinese Ninja Warr… aw god damn it we’re not doing this again.
-Since this game didn’t have enough palette swapped ninjas, OG Sub-Zero shows up as the second secret character (unlocked with another Ultimate Kombat Kode, of course, and playable from the start in the 16-bit versions).
+Ooooooh, Chinese Ninja Warr… ah damn it, we’re not doing this again.
+Since this game didn’t have enough palette swapped ninjas, the original Sub-Zero shows up as the second secret character (unlocked with another Ultimate Kombat Kode, of course, and playable from the start in the 16-bit versions).
 Surprisingly enough, he plays like Sub-Zero, and has the classic spine rip fatality from MK1.
 Except not really, because the screen blacks out when he grabs the opponent’s head.
 The MK wiki says this was done to “parody the controversy surrounding the move”, but all I see is a really terrible fatality.
-His other one, where he creates a huge ice stalagmite and impales his opponent on it, is quite good, though.
+His other one, where he creates a huge icicle on the floor and impales his opponent on it, is quite good.

 Ermac (John Turk):